cjhbh3/CSC30500/README.md

 # CSC30500
-Homework Assignments for CSC 30500 Principles of Database Systems at Lindenwood University
+Projects  for CSC 30500 Principles of Database Systems at Lindenwood University

-Homework 1: Creating a semi-basic Database System Manager
+Project 1: Creating a semi-basic Database System Manager Project 2: Using SQL and SQL Handlers in C++ (based of Project 1) Project 3: Create a web based application that store info with SQL.